Trenčín: Sport

+Handball of the 1984 Friendship Games was hosted at Hala na Sihoti.

 Association football club AS Trenčín currently plays in the top-tier Slovak Super Liga after winning promotion following the 2011–12 season as second-tier Slovak First League champions, while the ice hockey club Dukla Trenčín currently plays in the Slovak Extraliga, having won the Extraliga championship four times.

 Trenčín is the hometown of several professional ice hockey players, including Ottawa Senators forward Marián Gáborík, New York Islanders defenceman Zdeno Chára, and Chicago Blackhawks forward Marián Hossa, all playing in the National Hockey League (NHL) in North America.
 Additionally, long-time Liverpool centre back Martin Škrtel hails from Trenčín.

-The festival for non-Olympic sports will be held in town 2017.
+The festival for non-Olympic sports will be held in town in 2017.

 Stanley Cup appearances in Trenčín

 The top-level professional ice hockey championship trophy in North America, the Stanley Cup, has been brought to Trenčín six times between the years 2008 and 2015: